Homeownership in the United States

-According to CNBC, the median sell price for a U.S. home in 2017 was US$199,200.
-By February 2023, the median sell price increased to US$392,000 according to Statista.
+In 2017, CNBC reported that the median sale price for a U.S. home was US$199,200.
+In early 2025, Statista forecast that the median sale price would jump to US$426,000 by 2nd quarter 2026.
 The growing U.S. housing shortage is a major factor in home prices increasing so rapidly.

 Measuring method

-In the United States, the home ownership rate is created through the Housing Vacancy Survey by the U.S. Census Bureau.
+In the United States, the homeownership rate is created through the Housing Vacancy Survey by the U.S. Census Bureau.
 It is created by dividing the owner occupied units by the total number of occupied units.
-This is an important point to understand changes in the home ownership rate over time.
+This is an important point to understand changes in the homeownership rate over time.
 The bust of the housing bubble resulted in many houses becoming foreclosed.
-However, the decrease in the home ownership rate from 3Q2007 to 4Q2007 was mostly a result of an increase in the renter's population and less due to a decrease in the homeowner population.
+However, the decrease in the homeownership rate from 3Q2007 to 4Q2007 was mostly a result of an increase in the renter's population and less due to a decrease in the homeowner population.

 Government policy

 Homeownership has been promoted as government policy using several means involving mortgage debt and the government sponsored entities Freddie Mac, Fannie Mae, and the Federal Home Loan Banks, which fund or guarantee $6.5 trillion of assets with the purpose of directly or indirectly promoting homeownership.
 Homeownership has been further promoted through tax policy which allows a tax deduction for mortgage interest payments on a primary residence.
 The Community Reinvestment Act also encourages homeownership for low-income earners.
 The promotion of homeownership by the government through encouraging mortgage borrowing and lending has given rise to debates regarding government policies and the subprime mortgage crisis.